-⚠ Danger: Danger if not avoided, will result in death or serious injury.
+⚠ Danger: Danger indicates a nazaru wiun a nigin level on the first avoided, will result in death or serious injury.
 Danger indicates a hazard with a high level of risk which, 1) ISO 4414: Pneumatic fluid power - General rules relating to systems.